-Every year, we work with external partners and cultural collaborators on a range of projects including residencies, educational and exploratory collaborations.
+Each year, we work with external partners and cultural collaborators on a range of projects including residencies, educational workshops and exploratory exchanges.

 The Leonardo Affiliate Program provides a collaborative environment where leaders from top-ranked universities and independent nonprofits in the cross-disciplinary field of art, science and technology can interface and share best practices, research and opportunities with their peers across institutional boundaries.